mangojuicejs/mangojuice/README.md

 **`port({ model, destroy, exec })`** is a special function of logic object, that is aimed to subscribe to some global events.
 In the example we just made an interval for refreshing the search results every 10 secs.

 **`destroy.then(() => clearInterval(timer));`** subscribes to the destroy Promise, which will be resolved when the block is removed.
 For example when model of the `SearchResults` will be removed – set to `null` – in `Main` block.

+**`Utils.handleModelChanges`** helps to subscribe to shared model changes.
+In the handler you can check new state of the model and exec some commands.

 ## Conclusion
 These are the basics of MJS.
 It was inspired by many existing frameworks/languages that the author used for a while.
 So probably there is not anything extremely new.
 MJS is all about defining a scalable, flexible way of implementing logic of your app in following the MVC pattern with the help of the Command Pattern and of the latest available ES6/ES7 features, like decorators or async/await.